staskjs/vue-slick/README.md

 # Slick for Vue.js

 # ATTENTION!
-This package is no longer supported by its main contributor ([@staskjs](https://github.com/staskjs)) Its supported by ([@WaleedTariq109](https://github.com/WaleedTariq109)).
+This package is no longer supported by its main contributor ([@staskjs](https://github.com/staskjs)).
 If you would like to work on it, I will gladly add you as a collaborator.
 Please reach me on telegram @staskjs.

 ## Vue support

 Supports only Vue >= 2

-Vue 3 Support coming soon! 😊

 ## Installation and usage